dkulawansa/challenge/devops/README.md

 Pretend that there is a docker orchestrator that will be placing containers in a cluster of nodes.
 You only need to create one such node, and manually create the containers there that this imaginary orchestrator would for the FE and API projects.

+Look at devops/contacts-app-api/server/datasources.production.js to see the environment variables needed by the api.

 ##Details

 * The FE is available in contacts-app, the API in contacts-app-api.